'Rents start from Rs 2 lakh': The house-hunting experience of expats in Delhi

 How much time do you need to settle?

 As most agree, if you have a good house and a good support system of friends and acquaintances around you, it can take around three weeks to three months to work out everything and start enjoying the Indian experience.
-Most expats also confide that they do not want to leave anytime soon, then after.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today